cosandr/mrbot/README.md

  - Read from the environment variable `CONFIG_DSN` using `--env`
  - Read from file using `-f/--file`

-All guild definitions and entries named "main" are loaded first.
+All guild definitions and configs named "main" are loaded first.

-Extra names may be specified by using `-e <type>:<name>` for example `-e secrets:test` will load the row with name `test` and type `secrets`.
+Extra names may be specified by using `-e <name>` for example `-e test` will load the row with name `test`.

 Examples:
  - `./launcher.py psql-config -c 'postgres://user:password@localhost/db'`